-Like you, I Get Caught Up In Its Waves
+Like you, I Get Caught Up In The Waves of Grief

 What wisdom I might have gained from my personal experience with death and grieving came during the loss of one of the most beloved characters in my life’s story: my grandmother, or whom we called Lola in my parent’s native language of Tagalog.

 I witnessed how grief causes people to react and cope differently - especially within the intricate fabric of families.
 I saw it cause fury and division while at the same time I saw how it also bonded people together like glue.

 Whatever your reaction was or whatever your reaction continues to be (because grief does not have a deadline) - I hope you come to know that this is perfectly ok.
 It’s like when your teacher gave you a pass to a question where there was no right or wrong answer - there is no right or wrong reaction.

 Take comfort in these words from British author and poet Michael Rosen who confronted the dimensions of grief and traces of love when his 18-year-old son died suddenly of meningitis.

 “With extraordinary emotional elegance, Rosen welcomes the layers of grief, each unmasking a different shade of sadness — sadness that sneaks up on you mid-stride in the street; sadness that lurks as a backdrop to the happiest of moments; sadness that wraps around you like a shawl you don’t take off even in the shower.